Gregovate/MSB-Production-Database-Project/readme.md

 The logic outlined in this project is for processing the LOR v6.3.10 Pro preview file and provides a comprehensive approach to organizing props, subprops, and displays required to manage a large light show utilizing the Light O Rama sequencing software.

 # Objective
 Outline actions needed to process *.lorprev files in a specified folder to extract xml keys found for PreviewClass and PropClass.
-Parse and data and format prop file to provide the structure necessay to create a one to one link to the between the props table and external displays table.
-This will be accpomplished by utilizing the comment field to assign the display name.
+Parse and data and format prop file to provide the structure necessary to create a one to one link to the between the props table and external displays table.
+This will be accomplished by utilizing the comment field to assign the display name.
 We will create separate tables using the keys found in previewsClass and propClass records.
 All requisite data is in the preview file.

 # Goal
 Create props table that contains one record per display.
 Use the subprops and dmx channel tables to store the information needed to setup the displays.
 This is needed to manage the physical displays we design, build, inventory, and set up the light show.
+---

+## Developer Quick Links

+- [DEBUG Guide](./DEBUG.md) — step-by-step instructions for running the parsers in VS Code, required Python setup, **previews folder location**, and troubleshooting tips.

+### Previews Location (Team Standard)
+All exported `.lorprev` preview files are stored in the shared Google Drive:

 # Background Information:
 The propClass is designed to sequence a light show but is not friendly to manage the inventory and documentation to set it up.
 The propClass is very consistent and provides all the information needed by utilizing the comment field to set the key for displays.
 There could be one prop per display.
 There could be props with SubProps in a display. there can be shared props on one display. there could be shared props that are on different displays.
 There can be multiple props on one display, there can be  prop file. since one display can contain multiple props